sst/sst/www/docs/index.md

 <HeadlineText>

-SST makes it easy to build full-stack serverless applications on AWS.
+SST makes it easy to build modern full-stack applications on AWS.

 </HeadlineText>

 <div className={styles.summary}>

-- **AWS without the complexity**
+- **Your favorite frontends**

-  Use TypeScript to create APIs, databases, queues, etc. without learning AWS.
-SST supports all AWS services.
+  Deploy Next.js, Remix, Astro, and Solid apps to your AWS account.

-- **Skip the AWS Console**
+- **Truly full-stack**

-  Use the SST Console to manage your app, instead of clicking through the services in the AWS Console
+  Add any backend feature you need — APIs, databases, auth, cron jobs, and more.

-- **10x faster hot reload**
+- **Designed for your team**

-  Debug your functions in real-time using a 10x faster local dev environment than Serverless Framework or SAM.
+  Create preview environments or feature environments.
+Or one for everybody on your team.

 </div>